Overview

 For detailed information on Dwolla’s webhook request structure, refer to the Webhook Events resource.

-What to Know About Dwolla Webhooks #
+What to Know About Dwolla Webhooks

 • Each application can have multiple webhook subscriptions associated with it.
-While one subscription is sufficient, you can create up to five in Production and ten in Sandbox for redundancy.
+While one subscription is sufficient, you can create up to five in Production and ten in for redundancy.

 • Webhooks are sent asynchronously and are not guaranteed to be delivered in order.
 We recommend that applications protect against duplicated events by making event processing idempotent.